word art

 Same view, different day.
 Same sky, different mood.
 Same ocean, different fragrance.
 Same silence, different sound.
 Same universe, different consciousness.

-Lo appears as projection, beloved, force of nature, and metaphysical center—at times ethereal and distant, at times tangibly tender, and often entirely unfathomable.
-Her presence oscillates between light and ice, voice and silence, presence and absence.
-At the heart is the experience of a transcendent closeness where language, perception, science, and dream blend into one.
-The textual space is not geographically defined, but cosmological: moons, planets, light phenomena, currents, quantum states, sonic textures, and elemental forces of nature serve as metaphoric carriers of inner states.
-Poetry and physics interweave into a field of subtle oscillations: time stretches, matter liquefies, meaning pulses.
-These poems form a kind of physics of love—full of devotion, uncertainty, and metaphysical sensitivity.
+At the heart is a transcendent closeness where perception, language, science, and dream blend into one.
+The space is not geographical but cosmological: moons, planets, light phenomena, currents, quantum states, and elemental forces become metaphors for inner states.
+Poetry and physics interweave into subtle oscillations—time stretches, matter liquefies, essence pulses.

-At the center stands a single motif: the longing for the Other as a mirror of one’s own existence—and the simultaneous awareness of the ungraspability of this wonder.
-In Lo, the universe condenses—and yet precisely because she is everything, she cannot be held.
-This paradox is the luminous pain and the beauty of this poetic world.
+What remains is a physics of love, full of devotion, uncertainty, and metaphysical sensitivity.
+At the center stands one motif: the longing for the Other as a mirror of one’s existence, and the awareness of the ungraspability of this wonder.
+In Lo, the universe condenses—and precisely because she is everything, she cannot be held.
+This paradox is the luminous beauty of a poetic world.

 Cut-up Poetry